open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecvolumesindexgcepersistentdisk">gcePersistentDisk</a></b></td>
         <td>object</td>
         <td>
           gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk<br/>
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecvolumesindexgitrepo">gitRepo</a></b></td>
         <td>object</td>
         <td>
           gitRepo represents a git repository at a particular revision.
-DEPRECATED: GitRepo is deprecated.
-To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container.<br/>
+DEPRECATED: GitRepo is deprecated.<br/>
         </td>
         <td>false</td>
       </tr><tr>